AliRezaJoodi/Electronics_Modules/Converter_0-5Vto0-20mA/README.md

 ## 0-5V to 0-20mA Converter
-I tested it for many times and worked great.
+I used it to control a dimmer and worked great.

-Note: It's not fast. but useful for a dimmer control.

 ### Folders and Files Description
 It has included: